Pece17/IoTBeacon/README.md

 - Display

 ## 3.2.
-Operating system on Raspberry Pis

-- installed Raspbian using MicroSD card with pre-installed NOOBS (New Out Of Box Software)
-- Raspbian version 10 (buster)

-## 3.3.
 Creating a new sudo user on Raspberry Pis

 Rasbian has a default user "pi".
 For safety reasons we replaced pi with a new user: